boschrexroth/ctrlx-automation-sdk/samples-node/webdav.client/README.md

-# Example: Using a WebDAV client to access the app data.
+# Example: Using a WebDAV client to access the app data

 ## Introduction